FAQ list for LCD driver libraries

 Not necessarily.
 As default all updates are done directly on the LCD-screen buffer to save RAM space.

-Only if the library is compiled for buffered mode (necessary with some hardware configurations like the KS07xx serial mode), then the RAM buffer is updated first (using read-modify-write operations) before the changes are flushed to the display (by use of write operations only).
+However, if the library is compiled for buffered mode (necessary with some hardware configurations like the KS07xx serial mode), then the RAM buffer is updated first (using read-modify-write operations) before the changes are flushed to the display (using write operations only).
 See Buffered mode below for details.

 What is "buffered mode"?